-Dr. Rachel E. Johnson, Director of the Oxford Writing Center Lamar Hall, 3rd Floor, Ste.
-C rejohns3@olemiss.edu, (662)915-2121 work with you on any writing project at any stage of the writing process.
+Dr. Diedra Jackson, Instructor in Writing, Director, Tupelo Writing Center 1918 Briar Ridge Road, Tupelo, MS djackson@olemiss.edu, (662)915-6264 find a community of writing consultants, students like you, who are specially trained to work with you on any writing project at any stage of the writing process.
 Our goal is to help you cultivate strategies for stronger writing.

 The Writing Center is a free service provided by the University of Mississippi to help you become a stronger writer and critical thinker.
+In the writing center, you will